RVCC-IDMX/wd-knowledge-base/cards/2025-09-21-css-scroll-marker.md

 # CSS ::scroll-marker Pseudo-Element

 The `::scroll-marker` pseudo-element is a cutting-edge CSS feature that styles scroll position indicators without JavaScript.
-It targets marker elements automatically generated for scrollable containers, enabling custom scroll progress visualization. **Key benefit**: Pure CSS scroll indicators that update automatically as users scroll, eliminating the need for scroll event listeners and manual DOM updates.
+It targets marker elements automatically generated for scrollable containers.

 This pseudo-element works in conjunction with the `scroll-marker-group` property on containers.
 When applied, it generates visual markers for each scrollable section or snap point.
-The markers automatically highlight based on scroll position, providing intuitive navigation feedback.
-Think of it as built-in scroll-spy functionality without the performance overhead of JavaScript observers.
+The markers automatically update as the user scrolls.

 ## Example